micropython/micropython/docs/samd/pinout.rst

 The default devices at the board are:

-- UART 1 at pins 6/6, labeled D0/D1
+- UART 1 at pins 6/7, labelled D0/D1
-- I2C 2 at pins 14/15, labeled SDA/SCL
+- I2C 2 at pins 14/15, labelled SDA/SCL
-- SPI 1 at pins 16/17/18, labeled MOSI, MISO and SCK
+- SPI 1 at pins 16/17/18, labelled MOSI, MISO and SCK
-- DAC output on pins 0 and 4, labeled A0_D9 and A4_D13
+- DAC output on pins 0 and 4, labelled A0_D9 and A4_D13

 |
 |